Make sure you're on the latest version

 Open the Edit Form

-1. Click a mark on the map or in the sidebar to open it.
+1. Click a mark on the map, or click its row in the sidebar.

 What You Can Change

-• Symbol / Icon: Click the symbol button to browse and pick a new icon.
+• Symbol / Icon: click the symbol button to browse and pick a new icon and color.

-• Coordinates: Edit the latitude and longitude directly, or click Use Map Center to snap the mark to the current crosshair position.
+• Coordinates: edit latitude and longitude directly, or click Use Map Center to snap the mark to the current crosshair position.

-• Tags: Add, remove, or manage tags to help organize and filter your marks.
+• Tags: add, remove, or manage tags for organizing and filtering.

 Click Save when you’re done.